 At the end of KS1 and KS2 each pupil's level of attainment and effort is recorded on their annual report.
-EYFS includes a summary of their child's progress in science over the year.
+EYFS includes a summary of their child's progress in Understanding the World over the year.
 A copy of the child's annual report is given to the parent or carer.